Gcat101/imgur-url-bruteforcer/README.md

 # Legal?
 Yep
 # More info?
-Supports /a/ and /gallery/ links.
+Supports /a/, /gallery/ and i.imgur.com links.
 If it bruteforces for too long, link might not exist.
+Use "any" mode ONLY when you don't know which mode to use, it's quite slow.